Christine Betz Hall—Spiritual Accompaniment

 - Refer you to additional professional therapeutic help as needed.

-- Promote regular evaluation to be sure our direction relationship continues to serve you well and concludes gracefully when the time is right.
+- Promote regular evaluation to be sure our accompaniment relationship continues to serve you well and concludes gracefully when the time is right.

 - Participate in professional supervision sessions for spiritual directors, always preserving your anonymity and confidentiality.